Lindo family: Portugal

 Manuel Lindo was a cosmographer and Chair of the Astronomy department at the University of Coimbra in the 16th century.
 He published a nautical guide in manuscript form in 1539.
 He was a dear friend of Amatus Lusitanus, who described him as the eminent astronomer.
 He worked with Pedro Nunes, Abraham Zacuto, José Vizinho, João Faras to build instruments that made Europe's worldwide expansion possible.

-Francisco Lindo, was arrested for Judaism and Heresy in Évora, on the 12th of August 1644.
+Francisco Lindo was arrested for Judaism and Heresy in Évora, on 12 August 1644.

 Francisco's son Joao Rodrigues Lindo married Contance Nunes of Guarda and lived in Campo Maior.
 Their son, Isaac (Lourenco), was born in Badajoz in 1638.
 He became a merchant in Tenerife, where he and his wife arrested by the Inquisition in 1656.
 After being held without trial for two years, Isaac and his wife were penanced and released.
 The family lived in France before settling in London in around 1670.